arurion/syobon_no_action_HTML/README.md

 The creation process went like this:
 Claude → Gemini for analysis → Claude → Gemini → Gemini (separate session) → Gemini → Gemini (separate session) → Gemini → Claude → Gemini → …

-The original README is in "りーどみー.txt".
+The original README is in "りーどみー_en.txt".

 Original author: tiku（ちく）